 Exam schedules are posted on the bulletin board outside room 305 midway through each term.
 You should consult your instructors as well as the exam schedule prior to the exam period.
 It is your responsibility to know when and where your final examinations are scheduled and to arrive on time.

 Requests for deferred final exams are considered only when you miss final examinations due to acceptable extenuating circumstances such as illness accompanied by a signed note from a doctor, death in the family, serious family crisis, accident, etc. You must request a deferred exam no later than 2 business days after the missed examination.
 Permission to defer a final exam is not automatically granted by submitting a request.
-See the program coordinator for permission.
+See your instructor for permission.

 If you need to request a deferral for a midterm exam or assignment, talk to your instructor.